• Winter recipes

 • Small Lemon sized Tamarind

-• 3-4 Tsp Coriander leaves
+• 4 teaspoon Coriander leaves

-• 1 tsp Jaggery
+• 1 teaspoon Jaggery

-• 4 -5 Tsp Sunflower Oil
+• 2 tablespoon Sunflower Oil

 To grind :

-• 3-4 Tsp grated Coconut
+• 4 teaspoon grated Coconut

-• 1 tsp Coriander seeds
+• 1 teaspoon Coriander seeds

-• ¼ Tsp Mendiyam Methi Seeds
+• ¼ teaspoon Fenugreek seeds Methi Seeds

-• 2-3 Nos Dried Red Chilli
+• 2-3 Dried Red Chilli

 Instructions

-• Dry roast all the ingredients other than grated coconut, in Table 2 in 2 tsp of oil.
+• Dry roast all the ingredients other than grated coconut, in Table 2 in 2 teaspoon of oil.
 Roast until they slightly begin to change color and a lovely aroma of roasted spices begins to come .Let it cool down.
 Grind along with coconut, using a little water (4- 6 tsp) and obtain a fine, thick paste.

-• Soak tamarind in 1/2 cup of warm water for 10 min.
+• Soak tamarind in ½ cup of warm water for 10 min.
 Squeeze out all the juice of the tamarind & keep it aside.
 Pressure cook the Tur Dal and set it aside once its

 • cooked.